by Paul Hiebert

 Ethnocentrism occurs wherever cultural differences are found.
 In times of rapid change, parents are raised in one culture and often are critical of their children who grow up in another, and vice versa.
 People from one ethnic or racial group set themselves above another; urban folk look down on their country cousins; and the upper classes are critical of the lower.

 The solution to ethnocentrism is to try to understand another culture in terms of its own values and assumptions and its members as fellow humans.
 But cultural differences can be very great indeed, and when these are coupled with deep-seated attitudes and beliefs, change comes slowly, if at all.
 For anthropologists, the history of their discipline has been one of unearthing layers of ethnocentrism at the observational, conceptual, and theoretical levels.

 More on ethnocentrism and monoculturalism

 Life in a foreign culture leads to misunderstandings and ethnocentric responses and also to culture shock.
 This is a period of confusion and cultural disorientation in which people who move from one culture to another may find it hard to cope with even the simple tasks required to stay alive.

 Many people respond with contempt for the new society and separate themselves into their own cultural ghettos.
-Some, however, involve themselves in their new cultural surroundings, and learn to appreciate it, and in doing so, become more aware of their own cultural assumptions and of alternate life-styles.
+Some, however, involve themselves in their new cultural surroundings and learn to appreciate it.
+In doing so, become more aware of their own cultural assumptions and of alternate lifestyles.
 They acquire an international perspective and the ability to adapt to more than one culture, but at the price of being fully adjusted to none of them.
 They are often happiest when they are flying from one country to another.